 The Ultrasound-Guided Sclerotherapy Procedure

 During Ultrasound-guided Sclerotherapy (UGS), the duplex ultrasound technology is used in locating the affected veins that are not visible.
 Veins that can’t be seen ordinarily with the eyes can be displayed on an external monitor while carrying out UGS.
-Doctor Jose Almeida maps out the veins to determine which veins need to be injected and those veins that are best left alone.
+Board Certified vascular surgeon, Doctor Jose Almeida maps out the veins to determine which veins need to be injected and those veins that are best left alone.

 The duplex ultrasound can help doctors determine how many injections are needed.
 The sclerosant agent is injected into a vein, and it causes the irritation of the lining of the vein, making the vein shrink and close.
 Eventually, the vein disappears.